Salishan languages: Historical linguistics

 There are twenty-three languages in the Salishan language family.
 They occupy the Pacific Northwest, with all but two of them being concentrated together in a single large area.
-It is clear that these languages are related, but it's difficult to track the development of each because their histories are so interwoven.
+It is clear that these languages are related, but it is difficult to track the development of each because their histories are so interwoven.
 The different speech communities have interacted a great deal, making it nearly impossible to decipher the influences of varying dialects and languages on one another.
 However, there are several trends and patterns that can be historically traced to generalize the development of the Salishan languages over the years.

 The variation between the Salishan languages seems to depend on two main factors: the distance between speech communities and the geographic barriers between them.
 The diversity between the languages corresponds directly to the distance between them.
 Closer proximity often entails more contact between speakers, and more linguistic similarities are the result.
 Geographic barriers like mountains impede contact, so two communities that are relatively close together may still vary considerably in their language use if there is a mountain separating them.

 The rate of change between neighboring Salishan languages often depends on their environments.
 If for some reason two communities diverge, their adaptation to a new environment can separate them linguistically from each other.
 The need to create names for tools, animals, and plants creates an array of new vocabulary that divides speech communities.
 However, these new names may come from borrowing from neighboring languages, in which case two languages or dialects can grow more alike rather than apart.
 Interactions with outside influences through trade and intermarriage often result in language change as well.